microsoft/msticpy/docs/source/visualization/EventTimeline.rst

 the source data does not have a column corresponding to one or more of the names.

+.. note:: You cannot use the pandas accessor functions when plotting from a dictionary of data sets.

 .. code:: ipython3

+   from msticpy.vis.timeline import display_timeline

    procs_and_logons = {
       "Processes" : {